Presented by 1st Responder Conferences & Blue H.E.L.P.

 Please download the flyer and post it in your organizations office share or with others.
 We all can benefit from mental health and wellness training.
 If we work together to spread the word, we will break the stigma, help others and save lives!

-Group block/discounted hotel rates available: We have a group block at The Swinomish Casino and Lodge ($89-$109/night until June 1st or until group block is sold out.)
-All reservations for the group will be handled through Swinomish Casino and Lodge's reservation department and guests may call this toll free number (855) 794-6563 and use group code FIRST RESPONDER 20.
+*Accommodations: Conference specials/discounted hotel rates available: Group block/discounted hotel rates available: All reservations for the group will be handled through the Clearwater Casino Resort's reservation department and guests may call this toll free number (866) 609-8700.

 1st Responder Conferences would not be able to organize our conferences without the help from other organizations.
 If your organization would like to help support our first responders and their families by being a sponsor, please click on the button below.